George Greenwood: Life and work

+Animal welfare

+Greenwood was an ardent supporter of animal welfare and was on the Council of the RSPCA for twenty years.
+He is credited with introducing the Protection of Animals Act 1911.
+He resigned from the council of RSPCA in November 1926.
+He resigned over his advanced age but also because Ada Cole had been dismissed from the Society for investigating the cruelty and slaughter of British horses being exported to Belgium.
+He disagreed with exporting horses to Belgium for slaughter and commented that "I have been a member of the council for many years... and do not agree with the line they are taking on many subjects".

+Greenwood advocated for humane slaughter.
+He was a member of the Council of Justice to Animals (Humane Slaughter Association).
+He was a speaker with Henry S. Salt, Rev. Joseph Stratton and others at the International Anti-Vivisection and Animal Protection Congress held at Caxton Hall in 1909.
+He authored a chapter "The Cruelty of Sport" in the volume Killing for Sport published by George Bell & Sons for the Humanitarian League in 1915.

+He was an opponent of blood sports and was the first president of the League for the Prohibition of Cruel Sports.
+In 1927, Amos resigned from the League in protest of Henry B. Amos' criticisms of the RSPCA.
+He disputed Amos' claim that the RSPCA was "the greatest stumbling-block" for the abolition of blood sports.
+Greenwood argued that the RSPCA only has limited powers, claiming "it cannot of itself bring in a Bill to suppress stag-hunting or other cruel sports, though it can, to some extent, support members of Parliament who present such Bills to the House of Commons".
+Greenwood died a year later after what Henry S. Salt described as a "stormy meeting of the RSPCA that heralded his final and fatal illness".

 Shakespeare authorship

 Greenwood was also one of the most persistent and effective fighters in the Shakespeare authorship question, and published many books on the subject.
 He was a frequent correspondent to The Times, both on Shakespearean subjects and on the protection of animals.

 Greenwood is the author of twelve books and numerous articles on the authorship question, all published 1908–1924.
 A prolific and entertaining writer, he engaged in a series of well-known public debates, carried on in books and in public forums of exchange such as newspapers and literary journals, with Sir Sidney Lee, the leading Shakespearean biographer of his generation.
 Although the most effective anti-Stratfordian of the early decades of the 20th century, Greenwood refused to endorse an alternative author of the Shakespearean canon, preferring instead to remain agnostic on the identity of the author while steadfastly maintaining that the traditional view of authorship was ultimately indefensible.

 In 1922 he joined with J. Thomas Looney to establish The Shakespeare Fellowship, the organisation which subsequently carried forward public discussion of the authorship question up to the 1940s.